Last Updated on

 Refresh Rate and Response Time – Do They Really Matter?

 Yes, yes and yes.
 In a game like CS:GO where you can either win or lose in a time span of milliseconds, they do.
 Having a quality gaming monitor won’t improve your reactions but it will enable you to utilize your full potential not only in terms of reflex shots but it makes tracing (moving your crosshair on a moving opponent) and spraying feel so much better when the action on your screen is smoother.

 For more about monitors see our article about best gaming monitors.

 4) Quality keyboard

 This one does not necessarily apply to gaming in general but for Counter-Strike it does.
 Understanding and learning the sophisticated movement mechanics of the game are pretty much integral on your path to mastering the game and if you want to be as fluid as possible a mechanical keyboard is definitely worth the money.
 It won’t make you a bunnyhopping god but it certainly helps you to get the feel that you need when you start practising.
 I would also recommend buying a mechanical keyboard if you do a lot of writing for school or work.
-If you are looking for a perfect gaming keyboard check out our review of Logitech G710+.
+If you are looking for a perfect gaming keyboard check out our keyboard buying guide.

 5) Proper headset or headphones

 “Oh my god what are you doing you HEARD him go there” – if you tend to hear this a lot from your teammates it is probably a good time to get a proper headset.
 Personally I would recommend getting quality headphones made for music listeners but from my experience most gamers prefer headsets (headphones with a microphone).
 This is all preference – for me the decision was easy as whenever I am not playing CS I listen to music (and my taste in music is really broad unlike most gamers *cough* dubstep *cough*).